Level 1: Foundation

 Find your local time here.

-• The course runs from January to June of every year.
+• The course runs from January—June and July—December of every year.
 However, the program is designed in such a way that you can join at any time.
-If you join after January, you will need to meet with a trainer for 1 to 4 sessions to help you catch up.
+If you join after starting time, it will be helpful to meet with a trainer for 1 to 4 sessions to help you catch up.
+The cost of these sessions is additional and it varies from trainer to trainer.

 • You will need the book Empowerment Therapy by Myra Walden.
 Please read Chapters 2-5 —Observations, Feelings, Needs and Requests— when you begin the course.
 These foundational concepts will help you understand and participate in the discussions.